Contents

 Get this: you can combine the bandwidth of multiple internet access points, allowing you to create a single ultra-fast connection.

-Speedify is a software application (available on PC, Mac, Android and iOS) that allows you to combine your WiFi, Ethernet, 4G (cellular), dongle, and public hotspot connections.
+Speedify is a software application (available on PC, Mac, Android and iOS) that allows you to combine your WiFi, Ethernet, 4G/5G, dongle, satellite, and public hotspot connections.
 By utilising all of these streams at the same time, it allows you to download (and upload) data much faster than using a single connection would allow.

-This is the free version, but you can prioritise certain networks on the paid program to avoid using up your precious mobile data.
+This is the free version, but you can prioritise certain networks on the paid program to avoid using up too much mobile data.

-If you’ve got any sort of computer virus, no matter how serious, it’s likely to be using up a good deal of bandwidth.
+If you’ve got any sort of malware installed, no matter how serious, it’s likely to be using up a good deal of bandwidth.
 Hackers often use infected PCs to perform activities online, like mining Bitcoin or visiting websites as a part of a DDoS attack.

 To scan your computer for infections, download and install the free version of Malwarebytes.

-Once it’s installed, click “scan now” and leave it for an hour or so to do its thing.
+Once it’s installed, click “scan now” and leave it for a little while to do its thing.

 When it’s done, it’ll display a list of potential malware.